 Transitioning into Occupational Therapy Practice

-This course aims to form a bridge between professional learning in the undergraduate program and to facilitate the transition of the student's entry into professional practice.
+This course aims to form a bridge between professional learning in the undergraduate program and the student's entry into professional practice.
 This will be achieved through facilitating student's evaluation of their practice education experiences, and synthesising this with theoretical learning gained throughout the occupational therapy program.
 This will include such factors as, contexts of practice, theoretical approaches, ethical and moral issues, political and legal contexts, and social and cultural influences.
 Additionally students will also appraise their current strengths and ongoing professional development priorities.
-They will have the opportunity to create work of their own choice that focuses on an area they wish to strengthen.
-Opportunities for choice of and attendance in advanced workshops will be presented.
+Opportunities for attendance in advanced workshops will be presented.

 1. Evaluate their own professional practice.

 2. Analyse and synthesise the impact of factors such as contexts of practice, theoretical approaches, ethical and moral issues, political and legal contexts, and social and cultural influences on their practice.

-3. Clearly articulate their thinking and reasoning with respect to their evaluation of their practice.
+3. Clearly articulate their thinking and reasoning with respect to their practice.

 4. Generate a personal and professional profile highlighting strengths and areas for continuing professional development (CPD).